bryanmisa/LoginUI/README.md

 ## todo
 - [x] Create widget for TextButton
-- [ ] Custom place holder for the logo and also the text headings
+- [x] Custom place holder for the logo and also the text headings
+- [ ] Create the profile login screen
+- [ ] Create Signout Screen

 ### Login Screen
 ![login_screen.png](screenshots%2Flogin_screen.png)